Skip to main content

 Jackson County

 Jackson County probably has the easiest and most straightforward application process out of the Missouri counties we researched.
-The Jackson County Senior Property Tax Credit Program website lists all forms and eligibility requirements.
-Applications are open for the initial enrollment period through December 31st, 2024.
+The Jackson County Senior Property Tax Credit Program website lists all forms and eligibility requirements and has an online application form.
+Although it doesn't state it online, we called to verify that applications are open year-round, but your "freeze" doesn't start until you actually apply.

-The nicest part about how Jackson County is administering the credit is there’s no annual renewal requirement.
+The nicest part of how Jackson County is administering the credit is the absence of an annual renewal requirement.
+Once you apply, you're good to go until you move or there's another reason why you're no longer eligible.
 However, the county reserves the right to verify eligibility upon request.

 Platte County